 All FCS majors may apply for a Departmental Scholarship.
 Majors are eligible to receive a scholarship each year they apply.
-Completed scholarship applications must be turned in to the departmental office by the due date, which is early in the spring semester.
+Completed scholarship applications must be turned in to the departmental office by the due date, which is at the start of the spring semester.
 Signs will be posted throughout the building to remind students of the deadline.